mercadopago/devsite-docs/guides/mp-delivery/item-update.en.md

 > The `external_id` of a store can be configured through the endpoint [/proximity-integration/stores/{StoreID}/external_id](/developers/en/reference/mp_delivery/_proximity-integration_stores_StoreID_external_id/put).

-Additionally, you will need to include the `access-token` of the user who received the publication in the header.
-The `access-token` can be generated through the OAuth authentication process.
+Additionally, you will need to include the `access_token` of the user who received the publication in the header.
+The `access_token` can be generated through the OAuth authentication process.
 Refer to the [OAuth documentation](/developers/en/docs/mp-delivery/additional-content/security/oauth/introduction) for more information.

 An item can return the following states in the response: